cudmore/protocols/worley-shuler-prairie.md

 Then, on main computer, browse to http://10.16.81.61:5010

+Make sure you include port 5010 in the address with ':5010'.
+Once the web interface is opened in a browser, it is easy enough to make a bookmark to return to it in the future.

 ## VirtualDub

 VirtualDub is a program to play video files and display a live video feed from a USB video camera.
 Once VirtualDub is opened, start a live video feed using 'File - Capture AVI...' and select the correct USB camera with 'Select a Video Device' popup.
 This is usually 'USB2.0 ATV'.